Below are helpful tips to avoid falling victim to “Telephone Scams.”

 Tips for Protecting Yourself from Phone Scams

-- Be cautious of calls from unrecognized phone numbers, even if the area code is local.
-If the call is important, the caller will leave a voicemail
+- Do not answer calls from unrecognized phone numbers, even if the area code is 775.
+If the call is important, the caller will leave a voicemail.

-- Be incredibly cautious of people asking to keep the call a secret
+- Be incredibly cautious of people asking to keep the call a secret.
+If someone asks you to lie about what you are doing, it is probably a scam.

 - Federal Trade Commission’s National Do Not Call Registry Register your phone number online at https://www.donotcall.gov/ Phone: 1-888-382-1222